darkmuggle/fedora-mbp-14.1/README.md

 Fedora 33 _mostly_ works on a MacBook Pro 14,1 (seriously, there's a comma in the version).

 Out of the box, _sort_ of works.
 But things get a bit flaky without some tweaks.
 For example:
-- Wifi is flaky (you need a karg tweak)
+- Wifi is flaky at best (you need a karg tweak) to unusable (2.4Ghz with dreadful speeds)
 - Without tweaks, your MacBook doesn't go to sleep, it goes comatose.
 - Those with a privacy focus will be pleased to know that Facetime HD camera is pretty much unusable.
 - Sound needs a KMOD.